All Episodes

 It's just a massive, I don't know where anybody thought it was going to save any money.

-And then keeping it current, and then having software from institution to institution, doctor's office, a doctor's office that is compatible.
+Just in the man hours alone inputting the data and then keeping it current and then having software from institution to institution, doctor's office or doctor's office that is compatible.

 I think, you know, looking at the other way, electronic records could make it easier for the government to make sure that doctors aren't making too much money.

-It can work the other way, too.
+It could work the other way, too.

 It's only the private sector guy who would engage in fraud.